Are you interested in what it is like to take a CSM (Certified Scrum Master) Training Workshop with me (Michael Vizdos)?

 We’ll get started at 8:30 sharp.

-Mike asks that you do not bring computers and keep your cell phones on stun (silent).
+I request you do not bring computers and keep your cell phones on stun (silent).

 You’ll see some noticeable changes this morning.